robyfirnandoyusuf/scraper-sekolahku-cms/README.md

 # Scraper Sekolahku CMS
 Data leak ?
 NO, it's OPEN SOURCE AKWOAWKAWO.

-Just fo education purpose only
+Just for education purpose only